rahulrajpandey/kafka-connect-examples/ex-3-cdc-with-debezium/notes.md

 ## Examples – CDC with Debezium (MySQL)

-This example doc has been updated as in my first trial I created source connector first and then created sink which did not pick the snapshot records from the source topic and I learnt that it is preferred to create sink connectors first and then the source connector.
+This example doc has been updated as in my first trial I created source connector first and then created sink which did not pick the snapshot records from the source topic.
+Debezium always emits the snapshot to Kafka when it starts.

+Whether a sink consumes the snapshot depends on:
+ - consumer group offsets
+ - auto.offset.reset behavior
+ - whether the sink group already committed offsets

+Creating sinks before the source is a safe operational practice.

-So I second iteration of test and created sink connectors first and then source connector which is documented here.
+So in this second iteration of test and I created sink connectors first and then source connector which is documented here.

 ### Ex 1.
 Single Table → Multiple Sink (Fan-Out architecture pattern)